 Do not lie beneath tire carrier while removing tire.
-The tire and carrier assembly are heavy.
+The tire can fall and injury can occur.

 - Support tire carrier with a jack or block while removing wire pin and wing nut from bolt at front of carrier. - Carefully lower tire carrier to ground. - Remove 2 bolts and retainer plate that hold wheel to carrier bracket.